microsoft/hi-ml/docs/source/debugging.md

 # Debugging and Profiling

-While using the hi-ml toolbox modules, you might encounter some errors that require running the code step by step in order to track down their sources.
-Here's some guidelines to help you debug and/or profile training pipelines.
+While using the hi-ml toolbox modules, you might encounter some errors that require running the code step by step in order to track down the source of these errors.
+Here are some guidelines to help you debug and/or profile hi-ml deep learning training pipelines.

 ## Debugging within VS Code